solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Query the products table using the interactive shell (PSQL Tool)

-In this section, we'll use the `az postgres flexible-server connect` command with the `--interactive` flag to connect to the `inventory` database.
+In this section, we will use the `az postgres flexible-server connect` command with the `--interactive` flag to connect to the `inventory` database.
 This connection will open the PostgreSQL interactive shell that allows us to query the `products` table.